 A unique engineering program with a bright future!

 A degree in Bioproducts and Biosystems Engineering prepares students to address society's growing material, food and energy demands while protecting our environment.
-Students focus on bioresources, biological/biochemical processes, bio-based products and biological systems to create sustainable solutions to these global issues.
+Students focus on bioresources, biological/biochemical processes, bio-based products and biological systems to create a sustainable solution to these global issues.

 Areas of Specialization

 Following their sophomore year, students combine their interests with one of the following areas of specializations (or sub-plans).
 Learn more about course requirements, careers, and undergraduate research opportunities: